 Tips and Recommendations for current students

 - Summer reading.
-You will need to purchase the two leadership books for ATR 7006 and read them prior to returning for fall classes.
+You will need to purchase the leadership book for ATR 7006 and read it prior to returning for fall classes.
 You will be sent questions to consider as you are reading them.

 - Final transcripts.
 If you are graduating in May, please make sure a final transcript indicating degree conferral is sent to graduate admissions ASAP following your graduation.
 Technically, you are not official until/unless that happens.
 If you have already graduated, please make sure that has been submitted if you have not done so already.
 Your financial aid may be delayed until this is resolved.

 - Summer textbooks.
-The summer textbook list has been sent to you.
-You can also find it on the course schedule.
+You can find book lists on the course schedule.
 You will need textbooks for your summer classes.
 Plan accordingly in case your financial aid is not finalized until after you start classes.

-- Accomodations for those with disabilities.
-If you anticipate needing any accommodations, please contact Melissa Watschke, Coordinator of the Disability Resource Center in Tower Hall 2139, by phone at (218)723-6747 or email at firstname.lastname@example.org.
+- Accommodations for those with equal access needs: If you anticipate needing any accommodations, please contact Melissa Watschke, Coordinator of the Disability Resource Center in Tower Hall 2139, by phone at (218)723-6747 or email at firstname.lastname@example.org.

 - Orientation phase 2.
-You will have approximately four days off following the completion of your classes in August and the second phase of the orientation.
-The orientation will take place on August 22 and then you will have some clinical time with our on campus athletic teams prior to the beginning of the fall semester and your first eight week clinical rotation.
+You will have approximately one week off following the completion of your classes in August and the second phase of the orientation.
+The orientation will take place on August 20 and then you will have some clinical time with our on campus athletic teams prior to the beginning of the fall semester and your first eight week clinical rotation.

 - Dress code for clinical activities.
 We do have a dress code for all clinical activities.
 You will be supplied with 2 t-shirts, 2 polo shirts, and a fleece.
 We will order these so you'll have them starting in August.
 You will also receive a fanny pack with tape scissors and other basic items.